Premier League set start date of September 12 for 2020-21 campaign | Goal.com

 The 2020-21 season promises to be another hectic one for those in the Premier League, as games have to be squeezed in ahead of the rescheduled European Championship which is set to take place next summer.

-There has been talk of the five substitute rule that has implemented for the resumption of competitive action could be carried over from 2019-20.
+There has been talk of the five substitute rule that was implemented for the resumption of competitive action could be carried over from 2019-20.

 Teams around the world are also hoping that they will soon be in a position to welcome supporters back through their doors.